AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 // empty
 ```

 Please note that it's considered good practice to initially **disable all interactive elements** that need to communicate with the Document API.
 In this case, there's only one CTA (Call To Action) `<sp-button>`, but generally any other elements that can make changes to the document should be treated similarly.
-You should enable them only when the `addOnUISdk` and `addOnScriptSdk` are initialized, and event listeners are properly set (see `index.js` line 13).
+You should enable them only when the `addOnUISdk` and `addOnSandboxSdk` are initialized, and event listeners are properly set (see `index.js` line 13).

 The `createShapeButton` invokes the `createShape()` method defined and exposed in `code.js` (lines 7-19), passing an option object with arbitrary `width` and `height` properties.
 The function reveals key insights about the Document API—let's have a deeper look at the code.